emxa-pixle/J.A.M.E.S/README.md

-# J.A.M.E.S
+# J.A.M.E.S/ Y.A.M.E.S
-Junges Autonomes Multifunktions und Entwicklungs System, chatbot and inte
+Junges Autonomes Multifunktions und Entwicklungs System, in Young autonomous multifunctional and expansion system.
+I am trying to code a chatbot like JARVIS from Ironman, but with my own personal touch.